JCur96/CMEECourseWork/MiniProject/README.txt

 statistics -- Used in gradient calculations (linregress)

 R:
-ggplot2 -- used for end plotting
+dplyr -- Used in data handling (pipes are useful) ggplot2 -- Used for end plotting

 Directories:
 Code: